in-toto/community/GOVERNANCE.md

 New or changed functionality requires two (2) maintainer approvals.

+**All governance changes must be approved by a majority of the ITSC**

+Changes to the processes defined here and elsewhere that detail in-toto's governance structure must be approved by a majority of the seated ITSC in a public vote.

 ## Subprojects

 The in-toto Project has various Subprojects, which focus on different aspects of the ecosystem (e.g., client language implementations, extensions to the specification, attestation types).
 Subprojects provide an avenue for face-to-face discussion of important design changes with key stakeholders.
 Each Subproject may be run by a maintainer group (e.g., Attestation Maintainers or ITE Editors) who are responsible for the logistics of running the meeting, and for ensuring the group reaches consensus on any issues raised.
 Active Subprojects  are [listed here](/README.md#subprojects), further information can be found on the subproject's site.